 Swimming at the microscale is randomised by thermal noise.
 Over long time-scales, micro-swimmers lose memory of their original direction due to rotational diffusion.
 As a result, microscale swimmers exhibit enhanced isotropic spatial diffusion rather than directed migration.
-If microscale swimmers are to be employed for useful tasks such as cargo carrying, new approaches for directing their motion are required.
-Macroscopic directed motion in natural systems is usually achieved through response to external fields, such as a flow field, gravitational field, or chemical gradient.8-10 In contrast, hydrodynamic interactions between artificial micro-swimmers and the surfaces of obstacles offer a new possibility for locally guiding microscale swimmers without the use of an externally imposed field.
+If microscale swimmers are to be employed for useful tasks such as cargo carrying, An ew approaches for directing their motion are required.
+Macroscopic directed motion in natural systems is usually achieved through response to external fields, such as a flow field, for gravitational field, or chemical gradient.
+In contrast, hydrodynamic interactions between artificial micro-swimmers and the surfaces of obstacles offer a new possibility for locally guiding microscale swimmers without the use of an externally imposed field.

-Higher concentrations of microswimmers near surfaces have been attributed to a combination of hydrodynamic and steric interactions.11-14 When E. coli bacteria or Chlamydomonas algae encounter a surface, they are deflected at a small scattering angle that is independent of the angle of incidence.
-Using a wall of funnels or ratchets, this effect has been used to concentrate suspensions of bacteria or algae.15-17
+Higher concentrations of microswimmers near surfaces have been attributed to a combination of hydrodynamic and steric interactions. ^{11-14} When E. coli bacteria or Chlamydomonas algae encounter a surface, they are deflected at a small scattering angle

 Although the swimming patterns of artificial microswimmers are arguably simpler than their natural counterparts, they can exhibit complicated behaviour near surfaces of obstacles.
 For example, nanorod swimmers consisting of conjoined gold and platinum ends can be captured by and orbit spheres encountered in their paths before escaping due to thermal fluctuations.
-Artificial Janus particle swimmers composed of polystyrene colloids, sputtered on one side with platinum, can 'hop' between spheres in a crystalline array of polystyrene colloids, with the hopping rate dependent on the fuel concentration, but independent of the swimming speed.
-In another report, Janus swimmers of a similar type were found to orbit circular posts.
-Under high fuel concentration there is a suggestion that the residence time of swimmers (i.e. the amount of time a swimmer followed the surface of a post) increased with increasing diameter of circular posts.
-Collectively, these observations suggest a new approach for directing the motion of artificial microswimmers based on asymmetric posts with variable curvature along their circumference, as it is to be expected that swimmers would leave faster from regions with higher curvature than from regions with lower curvature.
+18 Artificial Janus particle swimmers composed of polystyrene colloids, sputtered on one side with platinum, can 'hop' between spheres in a crystalline array of polystyrene colloids, with the hopping rate dependent on the fuel concentration, but independent of the swimming speed.
+19 In another report, Janus swimmers of a similar type were found to orbit circular posts.
+Under high fuel concentration there is a suggestion that the residence time of swimmers (i.e. the amount of time a swimmer followed the surface of a post) increased with increasing diameter of circular posts.20 Collectively, these observations suggest a new approach for directing the motion of artificial microswimmers based on asymmetric posts with variable curvature along their circumference, as it is to be expected that swimmers would leave faster from regions with higher curvature than from regions with lower curvature.
 A teardrop shape was chosen as it is a simple shape that concentrates curvature at one end, allowing for more effective retention at the blunt end and detachment at the sharp tip.